anth12/inner-fire/_pages/teacher-training.md

 You can study for your own evolution, or as yoga continuing professional development for which a 50 hour certification is available.
 If you are a qualified yoga teacher, it will enhance your ability to teach not primarily asana but also deep yoga wisdom that is just as relevant for health and well-being today.

-W﻿orking at your own pace, and to suit your own schedule (and mine) I offer 50 hours of tuition, with full support and guidance as necessary.
+W﻿ork at your own pace with full support and guidance as necessary.

 You will automatically become an inaugural member of the Northern Vedanta Society UK that I am in the process of establishing.
 If you would like to be actively involved with this, please be in touch.